 7. Don’t stay too long

 I only mean this if you have time restraints (tourists visas are typically only 6 months).
 While a great city with loads of history and fun alleyways to walk and shop through, they didn’t have a lot in terms of activities, like Udaipur did.
-I found myself getting bored here after two days.
+It got boring here after two days.
 I couldn’t find a cooking class anywhere, and they wanted 1000 rupees to take a traditional dancing class.

 8. Try not to kill a rickshaw driver

 I had a horrible time trying to get to the bus stop.
 I had it written in Hindi with instructions from my hotel, who even talked to the guy.
-He 100% knew where to take me, but drove me around in circles for ages, before finally plopping me down at the wrong one.
-With only 10 minutes to spare for my bus departure, I told him it was wrong, and he said “okay I’ll take you to the real one for 300 rupees… or you’ll miss your bus.”
+He 100% knew where to take me.
+He instead drove me around in circles for ages, before finally plopping me down at the wrong one.
+With only 10 minutes to spare for my bus departure, I told him it was wrong.
+He said “Okay I’ll take you to the real one for 300 rupees… or you’ll miss your bus.”
 This was clearly his plan all along.

 It’s frustrating, and I didn’t take his rickshaw to the bus stop out of spite; I would have rather missed my bus than give him a penny more.
 Plus, my bus was barely more than the amount he wanted!
 That mean old butt-head…

-I got another driver who was kind and speedy.
-I made it just in time to sit down and write a 4 page rant in my journal.
-I guess my new yoga and meditation patience practices hadn’t kicked in yet.
+I got another driver who was kind and speedy and made it just in time to sit down and write a 4 page rant in my journal.
+My new yoga and meditation patience practices hadn’t kicked in yet.

 9. There are other attractions than the fort & they’re GOOD